cqerl/cqerl/README.md

 ### Compatibility

-As said earlier, this library uses Cassandra's newest native protocol version (2), which is said to perform better than the older Thrift-based interface.
+As said earlier, this library uses Cassandra's newest native protocol versions (v4, or v3 [optionally](#connecting-to-older-cassandra-instances)), which is said to perform better than the older Thrift-based interface.
 It also speaks CQL version 3, and uses new features available in Cassandra 2.X, such as paging, parametrization, query preparation and so on.

-All this means is that this library works with Cassandra 2.X, configured to enable the native protocol.
+All this means is that this library works with Cassandra 2.1.x (2.2+ or 3+ recommended), configured to enable the native protocol.
 [This documentation page][8] gives details about the how to configure this protocol.
 In the `cassandra.yaml` configuration file of your Cassandra installation, the `start_native_transport` need to be set to true and you need to take note of the value for `native_transport_port`, which is the port used by this library.

 ### Tests